 In situations where both parties agree to all conditions and terms of a divorce, they may proceed with an action that is considered to be an uncontested divorce.
 However, if either party disagrees on one or more of these terms, then the matter becomes a contested divorce.
 In such an event, because of the multitude of issues that may arise in a contested divorce, are required to be addressed and may have long-term effects on either or both of the parties, it is essential that you seek experienced legal representation.

-At Daniel M. Copeland, Attorney at Law, P.A., our attorney and staff have represented hundreds of clients in contested divorce proceedings.
+At Daniel M. Copeland, Attorney at Law, P.A., our Jacksonville contested divorce lawyer and staff have represented hundreds of clients in contested divorce proceedings.
 Our firm provides our clients with proven negotiation skills, trial-tested insight and, if necessary, aggressive litigation in order to obtain the best possible outcome for you.